Expressive Boundedness of Authoritative DNS Response Selection: Formal Model and Expressive Boundedness

 \subsection{Expressive Boundedness}

 We now state the central boundedness result.

-\begin{theorem}[Expressive Boundedness] The class of DNS-admissible response-selection functions is expressively bounded: every such function can be represented, up to semantic equivalence, as a finite composition of conditional restrictions over $(Q, M)$, together with a selection among a finite candidate set $A$. \end{theorem}
+\begin{theorem}[Expressive Boundedness] The class of DNS-admissible response-selection functions is expressively bounded: every such function can be represented, up to semantic equivalence, as a finite composition of conditional restrictions over $(Q, M)$ together with selection over finite structured candidate collections generated from the finite candidate-answer set $A$. \end{theorem}

 \paragraph{Informal justification.} Because only finitely many observationally distinguishable cases over $Q$ and $M$ may influence resolver-visible outcomes (by Constraints C1, C4, and C6), response selection may be viewed as partitioning the input space into a finite set of regions.
-Within each region, behavior reduces to selecting among a finite candidate set, subject to RRset atomicity.
+Within each region, behavior reduces to restriction and selection over the finite structured candidate domain $\mathcal{C}(A)$, subject to RRset atomicity at the resolver-visible output boundary.
 The absence of unbounded state and the requirement of termination ensure that this decomposition is finite and well-founded.

 The compositional decomposition guaranteed by \autoref{thm:expressive-boundedness} is not necessarily unique: distinct compositions may denote the same DNS-admissible response-selection function.

 A formal proof is deferred to Appendix A.